tiburona/likhtik_scripts/spike_data_processing/misc_data_init/analysis_config_howto.md

 # Configuration for all analyses #

+Note: this howto uses the world "iterable" as an umbrella term for what could be a json array defined in square brackets, or if you are defining your configuration in Python code, could be any kind of Python iterable, including but not limited to a list or a tuple.

 ## Plots

 If you are plotting, your config must be a dictionary.
 It must include the key "data_opts", which must have as its value the data_opts dictionary.
 It must also include the key "graph_opts".
 The data_opts dictionary must include the key "data_type" -- for instance, "psth", "mrl", etc.  This is the type of calculation you are doing.
 For right now it must also include the key "data_class" ("spike", "lfp", or "behavior").

 ## Spreadsheets